keboola/connection-docs/storage/tokens/index.md

 get deleted automatically after the specified period.

 ## Limited Access to Components
-The Storage token itself does not allow the bearer to access KBC via the Administration UI.
+A Storage token itself does not allow the bearer to access KBC via the Administration UI.
 However, it allows them to call various [APIs](http://developers.keboola.com/overview/api/) and run tasks.
-You can access the KBC Administration UI with Master Token as it has permanent access to all components.
+A Master token has always access to all components, so having the master token allows you to do everything that can be otherwise done via the KBC Administration UI.

 When creating a new token, the following rules apply: